-In winter 1943, the USS Dorchester, a U.S. Army troopship, fell behind its escort off the coast of Greenland.
+In winter 1943, the SS Dorchester, a U.S. Army troopship, fell behind its escort off the coast of Greenland.
 Heavy with more than 900 men, the retired luxury liner was poorly maintained for this icy trip.

 Gale-force winds made for a nauseating, if not monotonous, voyage.
 Fortunately, among those doing their best to alleviate the discomfort were four chaplains: the Rev. John Washington, the Rev. Clark Poling, Rabbi Alexander Goode and the Rev. George Fox.